pebblecode/pebblecode.com/README.md

 	    rake server

    Go to `http://localhost:7100`.
 Note that the console also logs any [jshint](http://jshint.com/) errors in javascript files.

+   To change the port number, run

+       rake server[8888]

+   If you want run on a local ip address (eg, to test on an external device), run

+       rake server[7100,true]

+   where the first parameter is the port number.

 ## Automatic reloading